User Experience Design for 7 Essential User Abilities

 - Cognitive issues: dyslexia, dyscalculia, dysgraphia, PTSD, etc.

 However, make no mistake, accessibility is not only addressing users with permanent or temporary physical or mental disabilities.
-As well, accessibility is about considering categories of users with different levels of tech literacy, language level, age peculiarities, and specific environments and conditions in which the product can be used.
-Also, the basic thing about making a mobile application or website accessible is thinking over and implementing their adaptation to different devices and screens so that the product looks attractive and works effectively from any point of contact with the user.
+Accessibility is also about considering user categories with different levels of tech literacy, language proficiency, age-specific characteristics, and specific environments and conditions in which the product can be used.
+Also, the basic thing about making a mobile application or website accessible is to consider and implement its adaptation to different devices and screens so that the product looks attractive and works effectively from any point of contact with the user.

 Pass-On landing page design for the web, for mobile, and for users preferring the Arabic language